Jordan Miller (defensive lineman, born 2000)

-Jordan Miller (born January 20, 2000) is an American professional football nose tackle for the Denver Broncos of the National Football League (NFL).
-He played college football for the Miami Hurricanes and SMU Mustangs and was signed by the Broncos as an undrafted free agent in 2024.
+Jordan Miller (born January 20, 2000) is an American professional football nose tackle for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Miami Hurricanes and SMU Mustangs and was signed by the Denver Broncos as an undrafted free agent in 2024.

 College career

 Miller began his college football career in 2018 at the University of Miami as a redshirt freshman, playing in one game.
 Over the next four seasons, Miller would play in 47 games.

 Miller then enrolled at Southern Methodist University as a graduate student.
 During the 2023 season, he started in all 14 games, recording 26 tackles, four tackles-for-loss, and half a sack.
 He was subsequently selected to the 2023 East–West Shrine Bowl.